Extremal weights and a tameness criterion for mod $p$ Galois representations: The main results

 We recall that the level $U$ is said to be \emph{sufficiently small} if for all $t \in G(\bA^{\infty}_{F^+})$, the order of the finite group $t^{-1} G(F^+) t \cap U$ is prime to $p$.
 If $U$ is sufficiently small, then $S(U,-)$ defines an exact functor from finite $\cO$-modules with a continuous $U_p$-action to finite $\cO$-modules.
 From now on we assume that $U$ is sufficiently small.

 For a finite place $v$ of $F^+$ prime to $N$, we say that $U$ is \emph{unramified} at $v$ if one has a decomposition $U=\cG(\cO_{F^+_v})U^{v}$.
-We say that a finite place $w$ of $F$ is \emph{unramified} if $w|_{F^+}$ is unramified.
 Let $S$ be a finite set of finite places in $F^+$ containing all places dividing $pN$, $\Sigma$, and all places at which $U$ is \emph{not} unramified.

 Let $\cP_S$ be the set of split finite places $w$ of $F$ such that $w|_{F^+} \notin S$.
 For any subset $\cP\subseteq \cP_S$ of finite complement that is closed under complex conjugation, we write $\bT_{\cP}\defeq\cO[T^{(i)}_w,\,\,w\in\cP,\, 0 \leq i \leq n]$ for the universal Hecke algebra on $\cP$.
 The space of algebraic automorphic forms $S(U,W)$ is endowed with an action of $\bT_{\cP}$, where $T_w^{(i)}$ acts by the usual double coset operator